gatorpazz/gatorpazz.github.io/about/cascading-style-sheets.md

 width: setting the width of a block-level element prevents it from stretching to the edges of its containers
   * max-width: using max-width instead of width improves the browser's handling of small windows, important for making sites usable on mobile, supported by all browsers
+  * percent width: sets a unit relative to containing block
+    * Examples: used with images to set image 50% the size of containing element, can be used with min-width and max-width to limit how big or small the image can get
 margin: setting the margin to auto will horizontally center the element in its container

 ####Inline